 Conservation Restrictions in Massachusetts

-To create a CR, the landowner must negotiate a deed that defines the specific conservation values to be preserved on the property and the use restrictions that will preserve them.
-Generally, to obtain the required approvals, a CR would prohibit building or any other major alteration on the parcel.
-Different clauses of the deed may restrict the landowner from activities such as building structures and roads, cutting trees and vegetation, excavating the land, or depositing rubbish.
+To create a conservation restriction, the landowner must negotiate a deed that defines the specific conservation values to be preserved on the property and the use restrictions that will preserve them.
+Generally, to obtain the required approvals, a conservation restriction would prohibit building or any other major alteration on the parcel.
+Different clauses of the deed may restrict the landowner from other activities such as building structures and roads, cutting trees and vegetation, excavating the land, or depositing rubbish.
 Passive recreational uses generally would be permitted.
-Public access varies, but may be required if the landowner wants to obtain tax benefits.
-Specific clauses of the CR deed may list the landowner's allowed uses, define access, note the holder's enforcement rights, or meet other requirements of the tax laws.
+Public access to the property may be required if the landowner wants to obtain certain tax benefits.
+Specific clauses of the conservation restriction deed may list the landowner's allowed uses, define access, outline enforcement rights, or meet other requirements of the tax laws.